SasiriChathurika/neptune_service_seeker_ai/README.md

 ... (rest of MIT license)
 ## 🙏 Acknowledgments

-We extend our gratitude to the following projects and communities:
+I extend my gratitude to the following projects and communities:

 *   [OpenAI](https://openai.com/) for their groundbreaking GPT-4 model.
 *   The [Next.js](https://nextjs.org/) team for an incredible development framework.
 *   [Tailwind CSS](https://tailwindcss.com/) for revolutionizing CSS development.
-*   All contributors and users of this project.
+*   All users of this project.

 ---